angelgrayson24/Excel_PT/README.md

 ## Data Filtering Process
 The analysis was conducted using the following steps to filter and process the data:
+I created a pivot chart to show only the departments, positions, completed projects, productivity and satisfaction rate.
+I also created a a stacked line chart to have a more visual of the department metrics.

 # Data Compilation:
 The raw data provided information on the number of projects completed, average satisfaction rate, and average productivity for various departments and roles.